JWST lens model for A370: A very low dark matter fraction for a brightest cluster galaxy and lensing properties for the Dragon arc: Discussion

 To simulate the magnified light curve of a Cepheid under the influence of microlenses we assume a surface mass density of microlenses of $\Sigma_*=40$ \Msun\,pc$^{-2}$.
 This is consistent with earlier estimates of $\Sigma_*$ \citep{Li2024}.
 The exact value of $\Sigma_*$ plays a minor role in the following discussion.
 Lastly, we simulate the light curve of luminous Cepheids in the Dragon by adopting a simple sinusoidal model with period $P$ and amplitude 0.5 magnitudes difference between the maximum and minimum.
 This is a typical variation for many classic Cepheids \citep[see for instance][]{Ulaczyk2012}.
 The sinusoidal shape is also a good approximation (fundamental mode) although many Cepheids can exhibit more complicated patterns.
 Here we ignore overtone modes for the Cepheids since we simply want to illustrate the lensed light curve in a simple scenario.
-Given the period of a Cepheid, we estimate the absolute magnitude in a given band following \cite{Storm2011}, $M_J = -3.18[{\rm log}_{10}(P)-1] -5.22$, where $P$ is in days and $M_J$ is the absolute magnitude (Vega system) in the J-band.
+We also factor time dilation in the observer plane (where caustics form) which effectively stretches the period by a factor $(1+z).$ Given the intrinsic (i.e., before time dilation) period of a Cepheid, we estimate the absolute magnitude in a given band following \cite{Storm2011}, $M_J = -3.18[{\rm log}_{10}(P)-1] -5.22$, where $P$ is in days and $M_J$ is the absolute magnitude (Vega system) in the J-band.
 This band, when the Cepheid is in the Dragon redshifts into $\sim 2$ micron, so we consider the filter F200W from JWST as the observation band of these Cepheids with magnitude $M_J$ in the rest-frame J-band.
 We transform Vega to AB magnitudes following \cite{MaizApellaniz2007} and apply the band correction, $2.5{\log_{10}(1+z)}$ for $z=0.7251$.
 Then we correct for the distance modulus to this redshift, 43.12.

 Finally, the light curve of the Cepheids are corrected for magnification by subtracting the term $2.5{\rm log}_{10}(\mu_{\rm micro})$, where $\mu_{\rm micro}$ is the magnification after accounting for microlensing effects.
-We also need to assume a relative velocity, $v_{\rm rel}$, between the Cepheids and the web of microcaustics.
-For this discussion we assume $v_{\rm rel}=1000$ km s$^{-1}$ which is a typical velocity for the redshifts of A370 and the Dragon.
+We also need to assume a transverse relative velocity, $v_{\rm rel}$, between the Cepheids and the web of microcaustics.
+For this discussion we assume a transverse relative velocity $v_{\rm rel}=1000$ km s$^{-1}$ which is a typical velocity for the redshifts of A370 and the Dragon \citep{Kayser1986,MiraldaEscude1991,Kelly2018}.
 With this velocity, and for the resolution of the microlensing simulation (2 nanoarcsec/pixel) the light curves are sampled every $\approx 3$ days.

 The resulting light curves for two Cepheids with $P=25$ and $P=50$ days are shown in Fig.~\ref{Fig_Cepheid} as red and blue curves respectively.
 Since the Dragon has portions of the tail where the parity is positive, and portions where the parity is negative, we consider both scenarios.
 As shown in the figure, the portion with negative parity produces brighter events.
 This is a well known property of images with negative parity, where brighter peaks need to compensate the smaller magnification factors which are not present in images with positive parity \citep{Diego2018}.